Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Discussion and Conclusion

-Recent work has shown that VLMs can classify artistic style; however, the visual features driving these predictions remain difficult to interpret, and little work has examined whether they align with art-historical expertise.
-To fill this gap, we present a method to extract interpretable visual concepts from latent representations in models and identify their concept-style associations.
-We demonstrate the usefulness of our approach on \texttt{Qwen3} and \texttt{Llava-1.5} using the WikiArt dataset, finding that style-specific visual concepts emerge throughout the model’s layers and can partially explain observed differences in model performance.
-A further analysis reveals that activated concepts are strongly correlated with the model’s predictions (80–90\% accuracy) and causally influential.
+We present a method to extract interpretable visual concepts from latent representations in models and and demonstrate the usefulness of our approach using the WikiArt dataset, finding that style-specific visual concepts emerge throughout the model’s layers and can partially explain observed differences in model performance {\bf (RQ1)}.
+Our analysis shows that activated concepts are strongly correlated with the model's predictions (95\%) accuracy in the final layers of \texttt{Qwen3} and causal analysis shows that masking out the top associated concepts results in a significantly greater reduction in accuracy of style prediction than when masking out random concepts {\bf (RQ2)}.

-In two user studies, we examined the coherence of the extracted concepts from an art-historical perspective and the alignment between what these concepts represent and the art historian's domain of knowledge.
-Our findings reveal that a large percentage of these concepts is comprehended by art historians.
-Further analysis of misalignment scenarios reveals interesting insights.